Real Madrid (South Africa): Vodacom League playoffs

 At the Promotional play-offs in 2008–09, Real Madrid were defeated in all of their four played games.

 After the 2010–11 season, uncertainty existed for a while, if the club indeed had won the Northern Cape division and qualified for the play-offs.
 The log listed them with 75 points, being 1 point more than their league rivals Steach United.
 When the two teams met in spring 2011, the match had been abrupt in second half with the score 2–2, and after the season, Steach United lodged an appeal to have a replay of the match.
 SAFA however decided, to let the result achieved on the playing field stand, and thus Real Madrid managed to win the division with 1p ahead of Steach United.
 At the Promotional play-offs in 2010–11, the team delivered a repeat of the disappointing performance in 2008–09, as they again lost all of their four played games.

-Players

-The list below highlight the team's most valuable players as of May 2011, according to the South African soccer site KickOff.